-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2008

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

-For the transition period from to Commission file number 1-12378 NVR, Inc. (Exact name of regist rant as specified in its charter) Virginia 54-1394360 (State or other jurisdiction of incorporation or organization) (IRS employer identification number) 11700 Plaza America Drive, Suite 500 Reston, Virginia 20190 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (703) 95 6-4000 Securities registered pu rsuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share 5% Senior Notes due 2010 New York Stock Exchange New York Stock Exchange Securities registered pursua ant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 405 of the Securities Act.
-Yes X No Indicate by check mark if the registrant is not required to file reports p oursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes No X required to be filed by Section 13 or 15(d) of the Securities Exchange Act of he registrant was required to file such reports), and (2) has been subject to • • • • • • • • • • • • • • • • • • • • em 405 of Regulation S-K is not contained herein, and will not be contained, in statements incorporated by reference in Part III of this Form 10-K or any Indicate by check mark whether the registrant is a large accelerated file company.
-See the definitions of "large accelerated filer," "accelerated (Check One): ler, an accelerated filer, a non-accelerated filer, or a smaller reporting I filer" and "smaller reporting company" in Rule 12-2 of the Exchange Act.
-Large accelerated filer $\underline{X}$ Non-accelerated filer $\underline{\hspace{0.5cm}}$ (Do not check if a Smaller Reporting Company) Accelerated filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as o defined in Rule 12b-2 of the Act).
-Yes $\underline{\hspace{0.2cm}}$ No $\underline{X}$ The aggregate market value of the voting stock held by non-affiliates recently completed second fiscal quarter, was approximately \$2,424,0 of NVR, Inc. on June 30, 2008, the last business day of NVR, Inc.'s most 16,000.
+ANNUAL REPORT PURSUAN OF 1934 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 3 1, 2008 OR 0 TRANSITION REPORT PURS ACT OF 1934 (NO FEE REQU 13 OR 15(d) OF THE SE ECURITIES EXCHANGE For the transition period from to Commission file number 1-12378 NVR, In C .
+(Exac t name of registrant as specifi ed in its charter) Virginia 54-13 94360 (Sta ate or other jurisdiction of incorporation or orga nnization) (IRS employer ide ntification number) 11700 Plaza America Drive, Suite 500 Reston, Virginia 20 0190 (Address of principal executive offices) (Zip Code) Securitie Title of each class es registered pursuant to Section exchange on which registered ock, par value \$0.01 per share New Y York Stock Exchange 5% Senior N Notes due 2010 New Y York Stock Exchange Securities r egistered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rı ıle 405 of the Securities Act.
+Y es ☑ No o Indicate by check mark if the registrant is not required to fi le reports pursuant to Section 13 or Section 15(d) of the Exc hange Act.
+Yes o No ☑ during the p check mark whether the registrant (1) has filed receding 12 months (or for such shorter period s for the past 90 days.
+Yes 🗹 No o check mark if disclosure of delinquent filers pu 's knowledge, in definitive proxy or informatio o check mark whether the registrant is a large acc of "large accelerated filer," "accelerated filer" a Large ac celerated filer 🗵 Accelerated file n-accelerated filer o f a smaller reporting company) Smaller reporting company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes o No ☑

+The aggregate market value of the voting stock held by non-affiliates of NVR, Inc. on June 30, 2008, the last business day of NVR, Inc.'s most recently completed second fiscal quarter, was approximately \$2,424,016,000.

 As of February 19, 2009 there were 5,705,599 total shares of common stock outstanding.